-Grow Rhubarb In your garden or even a flower bed.
-This beautiful perennial bush arises every spring with beautiful huge leaves and delicious crunchy fruit.
+You can easily grow rhubarb In your garden or even a small flower bed.
+This beautiful perennial bush arises every spring with huge leaves and delicious crunchy fruit.

 We have a lovely big bush of it full of delicious red and green stalks, ripe for the picking.